-Table 24: SCON - Serial port control register (address 98H) bit description
+Table 26.
+SCON - Serial port control register (address 98H) bit description

 Bit Symbol Description 7 SM0/FE The usage of this bit is determined by SMOD0 in the PCON register.
-If SMOD0 = 0, this bit is SM0, which with SM1, defines the serial port mode.
-If SMOD0 = 1, this bit is FE (Framing Error).
+If $SMOD0 = 0$, this bit is SM0, which with SM1, defines the serial port mode.
+If $SMOD0 = 1$, this bit is FE (Framing Error).
 FE is set by the receiver when an invalid stop bit is detected.
 Once set, this bit cannot be cleared by valid frames but can only be cleared by software.
 (Note: It is recommended to set up UART mode bits SM0 and SM1 before setting SMOD0 to '1'.)
-6 SM1 With SM0, defines the serial port mode (see Table 25 below).
-5 SM2 Enables the multiprocessor communication feature in Modes 2 and 3.
-In Mode 2 or 3, if SM2 is set to '1', then RI will not be activated if the received 9th data bit (RB8) is '0'.
-In Mode 1, if SM2 = 1 then RI will not be activated if a valid stop bit was not received.
-In Mode 0, SM2 should be '0'.
+6 SM1 With SM0, defines the serial port mode (see Table 27 below).
+5 SM2 Enables the multiprocessor communication feature in modes 2 and 3.
+In mode 2 or 3, if SM2 is set to '1', then RI will not be activated if the received 9th data bit (RB8) is '0'.
+In mode 1, if SM2 = 1 then RI will not be activated if a valid stop bit was not received.
+In mode 0, SM2 should be '0'.
 4 REN Enables serial reception.
 Set by software to enable reception.
 Clear by software to disable reception.
-3 TB8 The 9th data bit that will be transmitted in Modes 2 and 3.
+3 TB8 The 9th data bit that will be transmitted in modes 2 and 3.
 Set or clear by software as desired.

-2 RB8 In Modes 2 and 3, is the 9th data bit that was received.
-In Mode 1, it $SM2 = 0$, RB8 is the stop bit that was received.
-In Mode 0, RB8 is undefined.
+Table 26.
+SCON - Serial port control register (address 98H) bit description continued Bit Symbol Description 2 RB8 In modes 2 and 3, is the 9th data bit that was received.
+In mode 1, if $SM2 = 0$, RB8 is the stop bit that was received.
+In mode 0, RB8 is undefined.
 1 TI Transmit interrupt flag.
-Set by hardware at the end of the 8th bit time in Mode 0, or at the stop bit in the other modes, in any serial transmission.
+Set by hardware at the end of the 8th bit time in mode 0, or at the stop bit in the other modes, in any serial transmission.
 Must be cleared by software.
 0 RI Receive interrupt flag.
-Set by hardware at the end of the 8th bit time in Mode 0, or approximately halfway through the stop bit time in all other modes.
+Set by hardware at the end of the 8th bit time in mode 0, or approximately halfway through the stop bit time in all other modes.
 (See SM2 for exceptions).
 Must be cleared by software.